 The price change graph shows that, while median prices continued to climb all the way up to 2017-2018 where they reached a peak of 15% annual growth, the rate of increase began to fall in 2015.
 This rate of change fall continues through 2018 into negative territory.
 HtAG forecasts that this trend will bottom out in 2020.
 Median price will continue to fall through 2020, but at a lower rate of change.

 The heatmap for unit sales in Blacktown is not as comprehensive as the map for house sales in the LGA because very few areas experienced the completion of unit sales during the period.
 However, the map below shows that prices for units fell in all reported areas.
 There were two unit sales in Q4 2019 in the Mount Druitt and they lowered the median price levels in that area by 2.69 percent.
 Falls in Blacktown and Kellyville Ridge were greater with price growth figures of -5.62 percent and -5.85 percent respectively.

-As with the scatter plot for house sales, the graph below, showing unit sale prices shows higher prices in the East of the LGA and lower prices in the West.
+As with the scatter plot for house sales, the graph above, showing unit sale prices shows higher prices in the East of the LGA and lower prices in the West.

-All of the urban area of Sydney has benefitted from strong demand for property for most of this century.
+All of the urban area of Sydney has benefited from strong demand for property for most of this century.
 However, a cooling economy and lower demand has seen prices falling since 2018.
 Those hoping to invest in Blacktown would be advised to wait for the market to bottom out.
-HtAG analysis show that median price for both houses and units will continue to fall though the forecast period, but at a slowing rate of decline reaching a point of reversal sometime in 2020.
+HtAG analysis shows that median price for both houses and units will continue to fall though the forecast period, but at a slowing rate of decline reaching a point of reversal sometime in 2020.

 The cheaper areas of the LGA, over to the South-West show a better chance of increasing in price in both the house and unit sales markets.
 Focus particularly on the Mount Druitt, Bidwill, and Willmot for capital growth.